DevOpsKev/management-vpc/state/README.md

 With remote state, Terraform writes the state data to a remote data store, which can then be shared between all members of a team.
 But remote state gives you more than just easier version control and safer storage.
 It also allows you to delegate the outputs to other teams.
 This allows your infrastructure to be more easily broken down into components that multiple teams can access.

 ## Example [S3](https://aws.amazon.com/s3/) Bucket (state storage) and [DynamoDB](https://aws.amazon.com/dynamodb/) (locking)

+To enable remote state storage with S3, we will first create an S3 bucket and then create a DynamoDB table for locking.
+The DynamoDB table must havd a primary key called 'LockID' and note this is CASE SENSITIVE.